Introducing Broxbourne United Reformed Church

 And that is what you see now.

 In fact it brought with it the addition of a couple of much-used meeting rooms upstairs with their own facilities.
 Many societies hire all our halls, from bird watchers to weight watchers.
 There are birthday parties, but, from experience, no stag nights!
+We regret that we are unable to take Sunday bookings, because of use by the Church.

 Looking inside upstairs, above the projection screen in the sanctuary is our particular feature of interest , the Cross of Crosses, designed uniquely for this church by a talented local artist.